Daraio-lab/public/Instrument Control/README.txt

 Code list:
 Template
-filename: File description
+Folder name: File description
 	- Code version required to run (Matlab 2013b, Anaconda 1.9.1)
 	- Modules/libraries required
 	- Operation status (needs debugging? known issues?)
 	- Other notes

-MATLAB ROUTINES:
-simpleDAQ.m: A simple routine for communicating with a DAQ system.
-	- Written for R2013b
-	- Requires Data Acquisition Toolbox and NImax to be installed
-	- Not debugged
-	- ?

 CODE FOLDERS:
-Agilent_Oscil_simple: A set of routines to read data from an Agilent Oscilloscope.
+Agilent3000_Oscil_MATLAB: A set of routines to read data from an Agilent Oscilloscope.
 	- Written for Matlab R2013b
 	- Requires Data Acquisition Toolbox and oscilloscope VISA drivers
 	- Untested, but taken from operational code.
 Proper error handling has not been implemented.
+	- Used for the lab's Agilent DSO-3014 oscilloscopes.
+	- Unknown how adaptable the code is to other Agilent oscilloscopes (likely?)
-	- Tektronix oscilloscopes have different commands for talking with the oscilloscpe.
-Don't use this.
+	- Tektronix oscilloscopes have different commands for talking with the oscilloscpe, so don't use this as a base for them.

+NI_DAQ_MATLAB: simpleDAQ.m is a simple routine for communicating with a DAQ system.
+	- Written for R2013b
+	- Requires Data Acquisition Toolbox and NImax to be installed
+	- Not debugged
+	- ?

 Tektronix2000_Oscil_MATLAB: A few different routines for reading data from a 2000 series Tektronix Oscilloscope.
 	- Written for Matlab R2011a